time4tea/gopro-dashboard-overlay/docs/bin/README.md

 ## FFMPEG Profiles

+FFMPEG Profiles are a way to control the parameters to `ffmpeg`.
+The program supports very many options, so it's not very practical for us to support all of them.

+`gopro-dashboard.py` has a number of built-in profiles, selectable with `--profile <name>` on the command line, or you can create a configuration file as shown below, and create your own.

+Each `profile` can control the input, output, and optionally, the filter arguments to ffmpeg.

+### Built-in profiles (not yet released)

+- `nvgpu` - Use NVIDIA GPU for decoding the GoPro MPEG file, and for encoding the output.
+- `nnvgpu` - Use NVIDIA GPU for as much of the process as possible - only supported on in newer versions of ffmpeg, and for certain drivers.
+- `mov` - Use PNG images inside a MOV container - allows an alpha channel in a movie, useful when using another video processing system.
+Note: Use an output filename extension of `.mov`
+- `vp9` - Create a vp9 webm movie.
+Note: use an output filename extension of `.webm`
+- `vp8` - Create a vp8 webm movie.
+Note: use an output filename extension of `.webm`

+## User-defined profiles

 Create a file `~/.gopro-graphics/ffmpeg-profiles.json`, and put FFMPEG parameters to control the `input` and `output`

 Both `input` and `output` sections are mandatory.